 Human habits and behaviors have a big impact on the freight prices you’re paying, making behavior modification key – and something we’ve advised on countless times for clients.
 Change can be scary, but the fact is that getting a stronger handle on your inbound freight spend will add money to your bottom line (not to mention, make you look really good at your next performance review).

-When we help our customers manage their inbound freight, it’s so much more than that.
+When Tucker helps our customers manage their inbound freight, it’s so much more than that.
 We view ourselves as part of your team – your transportation department if you will.
 We seek to go beyond the superficial to drill further into your freight volumes and specific needs in order to optimize and bid relevant shipments and lanes to our network of trusted carriers.

 It’s through this approach that we can help you minimize costs, while still getting your goods on time, at market price.
 Could you benefit from our expertise?
 See how Tucker helped a Fortune 500 company cut costs by 67% in the first year.